 Several facilities that are not yet covered by HERO patrol met the minimum hourly volume thresholds specified by the tool.
 The portion of State Loop 1 (north of Parmer Lane) and the portion of State Highway 45 (between State Loop 1 and State Highway 130) currently have hourly per-lane volumes that exceed analysis minimums in both peak periods and off-peak periods.
-The portion of State Highway 130 between the Travis/Caldwell County Lane and the northern terminus at I-35 in Georgetown currently have hourly per-lane volumes that generally exceed analysis minimums in both peak periods.
+The portion of State Highway 130 between the Travis/Caldwell County Lane and the northern terminus at I-35 in Georgetown currently have hourly per-lane volumes that generally exceed analysis minimums in both peak periods, but not in the off-peak periods.
 In several cases, volumes less than 5% below the minimum threshold were rounded up to the minimum value to make the analysis possible.